Code-Institute-Submissions/wedding_site/README.md

 A new visitor to the website will contact my client through one of the afore-mentioned channels.
 Once details are confirmed for an event, the web-master asks the user to register on the website if he/she should so desire to avail of this functionality.
 The webmaster then creates an event in the admin panel that can be viewed by the user and confirmed by paying a deposit through the provided Stripe link.

 Create an account to see this functionality working.
 You can also test password reset emails and contact form functionality, all of which is working correctly as of 16/05/2017.
-(From time to time Gmail [used here only for testing] resets its SMTP security level so this may not work continuously)
+(From time to time Gmail [used here as a server only for testing] resets its SMTP security level so this may not work continuously)

 ### Dummy Users
 #### Login Details (Use these to view confirmed events for different users)